Logical Characterizations of GNNs with Mean Aggregation: Uniform Setting, Reloaded

 \item $u=(v,1)$. \end{enumerate} We show in the appendix that Conditions~(i) and~(ii) are satisfied.
 We also deal there with the case where the classification function is based on `$\geq$', using AFML$[2]$. \end{proof}

-Next, we show that each formula in \ac{afml} can be realized by a simple \conmeanGNN.
-The high level strategy of the proof is similar to that of Theorem~\ref{lemma: rml-to-gnn-translation-nonuniform}, but the details are quite different.
-In the proof of Theorem~\ref{lemma: rml-to-gnn-translation-nonuniform}, truth of a subformula is presented by value~1 and falsity is represented by value 0 in the relevant position of feature vectors.
-In this proof, truth is represented by values from the range $(0,1]$ and falsity by value $0$.
-This is necessary because of mean aggregation which, unlike sum, may deliver an arbitrarily small fractional value and there seems no way to `rectify' this into a 1.
-With this encoding, the operator most challenging to deal with is conjunction. \begin{restatable}{theorem}{lemmaafmltocmgnntranslation} $\AFML\subseteq \simpleconGNN$ in the uniform setting.
+Next, we show that each formula in \ac{afml} can be realized by a simple \contresmeanGNN.
+As in the proof of Theorem~\ref{lemma: rml-to-gnn-translation}, we face the challenge that the mean over all successors may diminish values.
+Here, we address this by representing the truth of subformulas by values from the range $(0,1]$ and falsity by value~$0$.
+With this encoding, we can realize the modal diamonds of AFML$[1]$ using truncated ReLU activation, but we cannot realize modal boxes.
+Still, it is easy to also treat AFML$[2]$ using duality arguments. \begin{restatable}{theorem}{lemmaafmltocmgnntranslation} $\AFML\subseteq \simplecontresGNN$ in the uniform setting.
 This holds for truncated ReLU and ReLU as activation functions. \end{restatable}

 The proof of Theorem~\ref{lemma: afml-to-cmgnn-translation} can be adapted to sigmoid activation.
 This once more requires non-trivial modifications.
 Truth is now encoded by values from the range $(\frac{1}{2},1)$ and falsity by value~$\frac{1}{2}$.
-Again, dealing with conjunction is challenging.